paambaati/nodequiz/README.md

 For a ridiculously speedy app, also setup `nginx` as a reverse proxy on top of the pm2/node process.
 Refer the `nginx.conf` file in `config/` for a highly optimized nginx deployment setup.

+All other app-specific configuration is present in `config/config.js`.

 ### Possible areas of improvement

- 5. There's a very small level of code smell - most of the routes are still in `app.js`.
-Pull requests for cleanup are super-welcome.
+ 5. ~~There's a very small level of code smell - most of the routes are still in `app.js`.
+Pull requests for cleanup are super-welcome.~~ [COMPLETED]
  6. Templates are all plain and are not structured into base/inherited templates.
  7. Could probably use a Grunt or Gulp task runner script for continuous deployment.